• About

 • Turbinado sugar for topping

-My love for all things blueberry runs deep, and scones are such a delicious and versatile pastry.
-While entirely optional, I love to add a tablespoon of freshly grated lemon zest for a hint of citrus.
+My love for all things lemon blueberry runs deep, and scones are such a delicious and versatile pastry.
+The lemon zest is optional, but I love to add a tablespoon for a hint of citrus.
 If you don’t have turbinado or coarse sugar, you can glaze them, dust them with confectioners’ sugar or just leave them plain – they will still be delicious!

 Lemon Blueberry Scones. - harvestandnourish.com